top of page

 I use a heart-centered approach to facilitate a sense of freedom and compassion for all that is inside you.
 I’m a Level 3 IFS practitioner, practicing therapy through the Center for Mindful Psychotherapy.
 I’m also a Professor in the Department of Humanities and Social Sciences at University of California San Francisco where I lead research on IFS.
 IFS is a method for going inward and getting to know and welcome all parts of you.
 Every one of us is trying in the best way we know how, under the conditions in which we find ourselves, toward a positive purpose.
 To flourish.
 We all have a creative power within us that knows how to heal and that cannot be damaged.
 I help you connect with that power inside yourself.

 I provide in-person therapy at my office in San Francisco and online throughout California.
+I specialize in issues of anxiety, shame, trauma, grief, career, parenting, and relationships (monogamous and nonomonogamous).
+I affirm all different racial, gender, and sex identities.
 My hours are flexible: in addition to regular weekday hours, I have availability early morning, evening, and Sundays.
-I maintain a limited number of sliding scale slots.
-I currently have low-fee relationship therapy available.

 Other IFS Offerings

-The UCSF Center on IFS and Culture
+The UCSF Center on IFS

 My colleague Joseph Zamaria and I are collaborating with Dick Schwartz to create this Center that brings together university research and work beyond academic walls to think about new possibilities for IFS.
-We plan to have free talks and panel discussions posted this winter.

 Trainings